The Eyes of My Mother: Plot

 Francisca and her parents live on a farm where they raise animals.
 A trained surgeon, Francisca's mother teaches her how to remove eyeballs from farm animals, as well as the legend of St. Francis of Assisi.
 One day, Charlie, a door-to-door salesman, asks to use the bathroom.
 Against her better judgment, Francisca's mother lets him into the house.
 Charlie draws a gun and takes Francisca's mother into the bathroom.
 When her father comes home, he finds Charlie bludgeoning his wife's body in the tub.
 He knocks Charlie out and chains him up in the barn.
 Francisca and her father bury her mother in the backyard.
 Francisca visits Charlie and he explains the thrill of killing others.
-When he asks Francisca if he plans to kill her, she reacts with confusion, proclaiming that Charlie is her only friend and that she will take care of him.
+When he asks Francisca if she plans to kill him, she reacts with confusion, proclaiming that Charlie is her only friend and that she will take care of him.
 She then removes Charlie's eyes and vocal cords, bags them, and puts them in the refrigerator.

 Years later, Francisca's father dies, and the now adult Francisca preserves his body.
 At a bar, Francisca meets a young woman named Kimiko, whom she takes home.
 Kimiko asks about Francisca's mother; when Francisca explains that her mother was murdered, Kimiko offers condolences, and Francisca kisses her.
 Francisca then jokes that she killed her father.
 A frightened Kimiko tries to leave, but Francisca murders her before dismembering her and placing her bagged organs in the refrigerator.
 Afterward, she bathes Charlie, still chained up in the barn, and brings him inside to sleep in her bed with her.
 Charlie attempts to escape, but she catches him and repeatedly stabs him.
 She tells him that he was right; killing someone "feels amazing".
 She places his organs into bags and keeps them in her refrigerator, just as she had done to Kimiko.